alpinejs/alpine/packages/docs/src/en/plugins/anchor.md

 To use this plugin, add the `x-anchor` directive to any element and pass it a reference to the element you want to anchor it's position to (often a button on the page).

-By default, `x-anchor` will set the the element's CSS to `position: absolute` and the appropriate `top` and `left` values.
+By default, `x-anchor` will set the element's CSS to `position: absolute` and the appropriate `top` and `left` values.
 If the anchored element is normally displayed below the reference element but doesn't have room on the page, it's styling will be adjusted to render above the element.

 For example, here's a simple dropdown anchored to the button that toggles it: